sneakertack/crystallize/readme.md

 This library is approximately 80% complete.
 The following features remain on the roadmap:

-- Type checking, in case not given an object.
 - The reverse operation to `crystallize()` (probably `crystallize.smash()`)
 - Phrase-based excludes
 - How to not over-reverse when reversing, for values that are objects.